math-comp/mczify/README.md

 ## Requirements

 - Coq 8.13 or later, and
-- The master branch of Mathematical Components (after 1.11.0).
+- Mathematical Components 1.12.0 or later.